JaqiKal/pixavibe/README.md

 Cloning a GitHub repository creates a local copy on your machine, allowing you to sync between the two locations.
 Here are the steps:

-- Navigate to the GitHub Repository you want to clone to use locally:
+- Navigate to the GitHub Repository you want to clone to use locally.
-- Click on the code drop down button
+- Click on the code drop down button.
-- Click on HTTPS
+- Click on HTTPS.
-- Copy the repository link to the clipboard
+- Copy the repository link to the clipboard.
-- Open your IDE of choice (git must be installed for the next steps)
+- Open your IDE of choice (git must be installed for the next steps).
-- In your IDE or local coding environment use the link to open the repository.
-  - For example: in VScode: <br>
-    clicking on 'Clone Git Repository...' will bring up a box in which to paste the link. once vscode has the link, you will then be asked where you would like the repo saving.
-You should now be set up ready to work on the repository.
-  - For example: in Gitpod <br>
-    Click on the green Open button (next to 'Code').
-Gitpod opens and start preparing the workspace.
+- Navigate to the directory where you want the clone to be created.
+- Type `git clone`, and then paste the URL you copied previously.
+Press Enter to create your local clone.

 Install Dependencies: